BEST Germany Cruise Deals (2023 + 2024): Cheap & Discount Cruises to Germany - Cruise Critic

 We found you 1 cruise

-Cruise Critic can help you find affordable cruise deals to Germany.
-Choose from the best cruise deals and specials for Germany cruises.
-Save up to 17% on last minute Germany cruises.
-For the best cruise deals, it’s best to book far in advance of your trip.
-Popular time cruise deals are released is during wave season (January - March).

-Popular Germany cruises often sail to Brugge (Bruges), Le Havre, Amsterdam, Hamburg and Bilbao during their cruise itinerary.
+Popular Germany cruises often sail to Brugge (Bruges), Amsterdam, Edinburgh (South Queensferry), Dublin and Hamburg during their cruise itinerary.
 Germany cruises could leave from Southampton and London.
 Most commonly, Germany cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.